 Medically Reviewed By: Aaron Horn, LMFT, MA

 Anxiety Can Get Out of Control

 Hopefully the above articles about how, when, and why an anxiety disorder might impact an individual were helpful.
 After reading this article you should feel confident in recognizing common anxiety symptoms.
 Experiencing occasional anxiety is a normal part of life.
 People get anxious for all sorts of reasons including trouble with their interpersonal relationships or problems at work.
-Remember there’s a difference between feeling occasionally nervous or anxious, and having anxiety.
-There are times when you might feel on edge, such as when you’re about to take a test.
-It’s natural to feel anxious then.
-But clinical anxiety can be far more severe than having jitters.
-Anxiety disorders are persistent and impact an individual’s quality of life, including their relationships, jobs, and academic performance.
-People need treatment for a person’s life to feel manageable.
+Remember there’s a difference between feeling occasionally nervous or anxious, and having an anxiety disorder.

 Different Kinds of Anxiety Disorders